MicrosoftDocs/customer-insights/ci-docs/journeys/feedback-loop.md

 ## What is a feedback loop?

 A feedback loop is a mechanism that allows Internet Service Providers (ISPs) to notify Email Service Providers (ESPs) when a recipient marks an email as spam.
-For example, if a subscriber uses Outlook and clicks the "Report Spam" button on an email, Outlook will send a message to the ESP that sent the email, informing them of the complaint.
+For example, if a subscriber uses Outlook and selects the "Report Spam" button on an email, Outlook sends a message to the ESP that sent the email, informing them of the complaint.

 Feedback loops are important for email deliverability, which is the ability to reach the inbox of your subscribers without being blocked or filtered by ISPs.
 Feedback loops help senders to monitor and reduce the number of complaints they receive, which can affect their reputation and sender score.
 A high complaint rate can indicate that the sender is sending unwanted or irrelevant emails, which can trigger spam filters and lower deliverability.

 ## How Customer Insights Journeys record and report complaints?

 Complaints are recorded in your sent email analytics, which shows the number and percentage of subscribers who marked your email as spam.
-For example, if you send 10,000 emails and 8 people mark them as spam, your complaint rate is 0.08%.
+For example, if you send 10,000 emails and eight people mark them as spam, your complaint rate is 0.08%.

 These analytics also show the ISPs that generated the complaints, which can help you to identify and segment your subscribers based on their email provider.
 For example, you can see if your emails are more likely to be marked as spam by Outlook.com, Yahoo, or other ISPs.